ballerina-platform/module-ballerina-data.xmldata/README.md

 ### Converting an external XML document to a Record value

-For transforming XML content from an external source into a Record value, the `fromXmlStringWithType` function can be used.
-This external source can be in the form of a string or a byte array/byte stream that houses the XML data.
+For transforming XML content from an external source into a Record value, the `parseString`, `parseBytes`, `parseStream` functions can be used.
+This external source can be in the form of a string or a byte array/byte-block-stream that houses the XML data.
 This is commonly extracted from files or network sockets.
 The example below demonstrates the conversion of an XML value from an external source into a Record value.

 ```ballerina
 import ballerina/data.xmldata;